 - A theoretical option to connect an SQL database to graphic programs.
 However, it requires knowledge of SQL and the API of modeling programs.

-In the early design phase, cooperation between the investor, planner and architect is carried out through a common database.
+In the early design phase, investor, planner and architect cooperate by using a common database.
 Pieces of information and requirements are written into the database instead of documents and Excel, dividing boards into planned functions, departments and rooms.

 For the process to be applicable, an appropriate form of data is required – these must be metadata, i.e. a set of structured information that facilitates finding, identifying, and managing them.
 Example:

 - Instead of: Office space designed for 6 people, available on working days from 8 am to 4 pm.

 - We create boards with the above data in the form of metadata: